about

 How it builds

 Each derivation is a markdown file.
 Each formula gets a falsifier.
 Each theorem closes against a registered observable.
-Failures are documented as honestly as successes — the public catalogue of refuted hypotheses is part of the lab's record.
+Failures are documented as honestly as successes — the catalogue of refuted hypotheses is part of the lab's record.